pcreem/cypressAuth/README.md

-# Cypress Email Testing
+# Cypress Email Authentication

 Blog post: https://dev.to/pcreem/cypress-next-auth-mail-authentication-57f0

-Code sample demonstrating how to test an email based workflow with Cypress.
+Code sample demonstrating how to test an email authentication workflow with Cypress.
 Mails are sent to Mailtrap and exposed through its API.

 ##  Setting up